The history of Neive

 Around the historical ricetto, (small fortified area in Italian villages for protection of the residents in case of attack) grew a small community of noble and wealthy families, giving Neive its title of “pajs dj Sgnuret” (town of nobles).

-These included the: Counts Doglio di Torre Uzzone, the Counts Cocito, Cissone, and Bongiovanni, along with the Cotto Counts of Ceres and the Demaria Counts.
-In addition to these were added the men in the service of each.
+These included the: Counts Doglio di Torre Uzzone, the Counts Cocito, Cissone, and Bongiovanni, along with the Cotto Counts of Ceres and the Demaria Counts, along with the men in the service of each.

 The village was encircled by walls with just two openings, the San Rocco and San Sebastiano gates, allowing it to bar entry to local farmers and herders.